Abhilashtrt/terraform/README.md

 ### 1x VPC (192.168.50.0/16) with 4 subnets:

-- the CIDR provided was not valid so I continued with 192.168.0.0/16
+- The CIDR provided was not valid so I continued with 192.168.0.0/16

 <div align="center">
 <a>